-One of my weaknesses, even with knowing it is a totally useless way to be or act, is judging who I am by comparing myself to others.
+One of my weaknesses, even with knowing it is an utterly useless way to be or act, is judging who I am by comparing myself to others.
 Do you ever get that way?
 As I regularly say about it, it’s a win-lose proposition.
-This can only add to the top BS facts about introvert experiences you might think are true.
+Comparitis as I like to call this dilemma, can only add to the top BS facts about introvert experiences you might think are true.
+Hence, Top BS Facts about Introvert Experiences You Might Think Are True

 That’s my sign to take some additional time to get my head and heart cleared.
 And, get happy.